-A swashbuckling former assistant district attorney in Manhattan whose work in the world of cross-border corruption became the subject of a Hollywood thriller starring Clive Owen, Moscow spent had spent nine months in 2008 chasing down the criminal money trail for Magnitsky’s employer, Bill Browder.
+A swashbuckling former assistant district attorney in Manhattan whose work in the world of cross-border corruption became the subject of a Hollywood thriller starring Clive Owen, Moscow spent nine months in 2008 chasing down the criminal money trail for Magnitsky’s employer, Bill Browder.
 He drew up an outline of the $230 million Russian fraud, met with the Department of Justice to describe the scale of the theft, and came up with the idea of chasing the missing funds, some of which were dispersed in dollar transactions, through New York.

 When Prevezon needed a lawyer five years later, who better to hire than the man who had helped to draw up the case against them?